ClementLptr/BenefitsOfDepth/README.md

 ### Implementation Details
 The code is implemented in Python using:
 - NumPy for numerical computations
-- Scikit-learn for neural network implementation
+- PyTorch for neural network implementation
 - Matplotlib and Seaborn for visualization

 ### Experiment: Benefits of Depth